-$5,000 Awarded to 1st MidAmerica Credit Union Scholarship Winners
+$5,000 awarded to 1st MidAmerica Credit Union scholarship winners

-BETHALTO — 1st MidAmerica Credit Union recently awarded five, $1,000 scholarships to local area high school graduates Grace Sharich, Tyler Gilbert, Megan Bachman, Kathleen Tierney and Aslyn Keith.
+BETHALTO - 1st MidAmerica Credit Union recently awarded five, $1,000 scholarships to local area high school graduates Annabelle Copeland, Madeline Sheridan, Kimberly Behrends, Molly Bartels, and Allie Barrett.

-Grace Sharich is a graduate of Jersey Community High School.
-She plans to attend University of Illinois – Urbana-Champaign to pursue a degree in Chemistry.
-Tyler Gilbert, a graduate of Roxana High School, plans to attend Illinois College and earn a degree in Sociology.
-Megan Bachman is a graduate of Southwestern High School.
-She plans to earn a degree in Art with a teacher certification from Murray State University.
-Kathleen Tierney, an East Alton Wood River High School graduate, plans to attend Illinois State University to earn a degree in Bilingual/Bicultural Elementary Education.
-Aslyn Keith is a graduate of Alton High School.
-She plans to attend Indiana State University to study Biology.
+Annabelle Copeland is a graduate of Marquette Catholic High School, who is pursuing a major in Biochemistry, and a minor in Spanish.
+She plans to attend St. Louis University.

 Get The Latest News!